Solar hot water for the home

 You will leave this course with a good understanding of how the systems work and what is involved to set one up.

-The tutors have over 20 years of experience in the field and wish to share what we have learnt with you.
+The tutors have over 20 years of experience in the field and are excited to share what they have learnt with you.

 Who is the course for?

-The course is open to anyone over the age of 16, and no prior knowledge is necessary.
-It is relevant to anyone who wants to simply create their own system for their own use or to work in the industry.
+This course is open to anyone aged 16 or over.
+It is relevant to anyone who wants to simply create their own system for their own use, or to work in the industry.

 The practical activities will be outdoors so you will need to be prepared for sun and rain.